Now I tell what I knew in Texas in my early youth,

 blunts of muskets.

-A youth not seventeen years old seiz'd his assassin till two
+A youth not seventeen years old seiz'd his assassin till

 more came to release him,